vercel/little-date/README.md

 formatDateRange(from, to, {
   locale: "de-AT", // Overwrite the default locale
-  includeTime: false, // Prevent time from being displayed });
+  includeTime: false, // Prevent time from being displayed
+  today: new Date(), // Overwrite the default "today" date, useful for testing });
 ```